Robust Humanoid Contact Planning with Learned Zero- and One-Step Capturability Prediction: Evaluation of Capturability

 In this work, we consider two kinds of capture motions: zero-step capture (capturing without making new contacts), and one-step capture (capturing by making one new contact).
 For zero-step capture, the initial condition of the optimization includes $[\mathbf{r}_{0}, \mathbf{l}_{0}, \mathbf{k}_{0}]^{T}$, and existing contact poses.
 For one-step capture, in addition to the above initial conditions, we also specify a target contact pose for one of the free end-effectors.

-To determine capturability, we first optimize the initial kinematic states $[\mathbf{q}_{0},\mathbf{\dot{q_{0}}}]$ to track $[\mathbf{r}_{0}, \mathbf{l}_{0}, \mathbf{k}_{0}]^{T}$ and the existing stance $S$ (set of poses of contacting end-effectors), and then run kino-dynamic optimization for three iterations.
+To determine capturability, we first optimize the initial kinematic states $[\mathbf{q}_{0},\mathbf{\dot{q_{0}}}]$ to track $[\mathbf{r}_{0}, \mathbf{l}_{0}, \mathbf{k}_{0}]^{T}$ and the existing stance $S$ (set of contacting end-effectors poses), and then run kino-dynamic optimization for three iterations.
 If a kino-dynamically feasible solution can be found such that the linear and angular momentum converge to zero at the end of the motion, then the robot is capturable under the specified initial conditions: $(\mathbf{r}_{0}, \mathbf{l}_{0}, \mathbf{k}_{0}, S)$.
 For the one-step capture case, we try three different durations for the robot to move the end-effector to make contact: 0.2, 0.4 and 0.6 seconds.
 If any duration is feasible, then the robot is capturable given the initial conditions.
+The evaluation for each contact pose takes from the order of 100 ms to 1 s depending on the difficulty of the situation and the number of iterations attempted.
+Although it is prohibitively long to be included in a planning loop, we can collect the result offline, and fit it with an computationally efficient model.